Table of Contents

-This is the third post in my series about walking gear for the Camino, the first was on choosing boots or walking shoes, the second on choosing a rucksack.
-This is a general article on waterproofs – the age old discussion about a waterproof jacket or poncho continues on the forum, and here and here.
+This is the third post in my series about walking gear for the Camino, the first is how to chose the best hiking boots or lightweight hiking shoes, the second is how to choose a backpack.
+This is a general article on waterproofs – the age-old discussion about a waterproof jacket or poncho continues on the forum.

 Layering your clothing is a tried-and-tested way to ensure your comfort in the outdoors.
 The beauty of this simple concept is that it allows you to make quick adjustments based on your activity level and changes in the weather.
 There are three principal layers and each performs a particular function: